Siddhant00Tiwari/WordPress_Mariadb_Nginx/README.md

 ### Access the wordpress website from browser

-1. Search for `http://ip_address` in the browser and this ppage will appear
+1. Search for `http://ip_address` in the browser and this page will appear

     ![web installation.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/77ead240-a866-4aa1-883b-179fa59f3972/400073e3-59e4-4525-9a77-2276779c6521/web_installation.png)